Gordonsville single-stream recycling site opening Feb. 1

-The Town of Gordonsville has announced the new recycling center behind China Restaurant in the Gordonsville Plaza shopping center will open Monday, Feb.
+GORDONSVILLE — The town of Gordonsville has announced the new recycling center behind China Restaurant in the Gordonsville Plaza shopping center will open Feb.
 1.

 The site will be part Orange County’s single-stream recycling program.